Gregory Bateson: Philosophy

 Where others might see a set of inexplicable details, Bateson perceived simple relationships.
 In "From Versailles to Cybernetics," Bateson argues that the history of the twentieth century can be perceived as the history of a malfunctioning relationship.
 In his view, the Treaty of Versailles exemplifies a whole pattern of human relationships based on betrayal and hate.
-He therefore claims that the treaty of Versailles and the development of cybernetics—which for him represented the possibility of improved relationships—are the only two anthropologically important events of the twentieth century.
+He therefore claims that the Treaty of Versailles and the development of cybernetics—which for him represented the possibility of improved relationships—are the only two anthropologically important events of the twentieth century.

 Work

 New Guinea

 Bateson's beginning years as an anthropologist were spent floundering, lost without a specific objective in mind.
-He began in 1927 with a trip to New Guinea, spurred by mentor A. C. Haddon.
+He began in 1927 with a trip to New Guinea, spurred by his mentor A. C. Haddon.
 His goal, as suggested by Haddon, was to explore the effects of contact between the Sepik natives and whites.
 Unfortunately for Bateson, his time spent with the Baining of New Guinea was halted and difficult.
 The Baining were not particularly accommodating of his research, and he missed out on many communal activities.
 They were also not inclined to share their religious practices with him.
 He left the Baining frustrated.
 Next, he set out to study the Sulka, belonging to another native population of New Guinea.
-Although the Sulka were very different from the Baining and their culture more easily observed, he felt their culture was dying, which left him dispirited and discouraged.
+Although the Sulka were very different from the Baining and their culture was more easily observed, he felt their culture was dying, which left him dispirited and discouraged.

 He experienced more success with the Iatmul people, an indigenous people living along New Guinea's Sepik River.
 The observations he made among the Iatmul people allowed him to develop his concept of schismogenesis.
 In his 1936 book Naven he defined the term, based on his Iatmul fieldwork, as "a process of differentiation in the norms of individual behaviour resulting from cumulative interaction between individuals" (p.
 175).
 The book was named after the 'naven' rite, an honorific ceremony among the Iatmul, still continued today, that celebrates first-time cultural achievements.
-The ceremony entails behaviours that are otherwise forbidden during everyday social life.
+The ceremony entails behaviours that are otherwise forbidden in everyday social life.
 For example, men and women reverse and exaggerate gender roles; men dress in women's skirts, and women dress in men's attire and ornaments.
 Additionally, some women smear mud in the faces of other relatives, beat them with sticks, and hurl bawdy insults.
 Mothers may drop to the ground so their celebrated 'child' walks over them.
 And during a male rite, a mother's brother may slide his buttocks down the leg of his honoured sister's son, a complex gesture of masculine birthing, pride, and insult, rarely performed before women, that brings the honoured sister's son to tears.
-Bateson suggested the influence of a circular system of causation, and proposed that:
+Bateson suggested the influence of a circular system of causation, and proposed that women watched: